Recognizing the signs

-It’s easy to tell when a person has been drinking.
-Signs include slurred speech, uncoordinated movements, lowered inhibitions, and alcohol breath.
-However, identifying a deeper addiction may not be so black and white.
+It can be easy to tell when a person has been drinking.
+Signs include slurred speech, uncoordinated movements, lowered inhibitions, and the smell of alcohol on the breath.
+However, identifying an addiction may not be so black and white.

-Alcoholics may be able to hide many of the more obvious symptoms of addiction for a long period of time.
-Too often the addicted person and the people around them choose to ignore the addiction, or find themselves in a state of denial about the realities of the alcohol addiction.
+People with alcohol use disorder (AUD) may be able to hide many of the more obvious symptoms of addiction for a long period of time.
+People with the addiction and the people around them may choose to ignore the addiction.
+They may also find themselves in a state of denial about the realities of their alcohol use.

-Pay attention to the warning signs if you suspect that a friend or loved one is addicted to alcohol.
+Pay attention to the warning signs if you suspect that a loved one is addicted to alcohol.
 Certain behaviors may indicate that a person’s pattern of drinking is the result of addiction.

 - being unable to control how much you drink

 - being unable to control when you drink

 - feeling compelled or having uncontrollable cravings to drink

 - having a “tolerance” to alcohol so that you need to consume increasingly larger amounts of alcohol in order to experience the same effects

 - having to drink in order to feel “normal” or “good”